 Compliance with these restrictions is the shipper’s responsibility.
 A shipper is not required to present documentation at the time of shipping, but such documentation, including certificates, or any other required document, may be requested at any time.
 DHL eCommerce Solutions reserves the right to hold shipments that are not compliant with law, or any other DHL eCommerce Solutions policy.

-Generally speaking, FedEx keeps their language about its exact policies around CBD pretty vague, but there is a long list of products in its Service Guide that it disallows.
-This list includes hemp plants, hemp leaves, oil, seed oil, and CBD derived from hemp.
+Generally speaking, FedEx has kept their language around CBD pretty vague, and there is a long list of products in its 2019 Service Guide that it disallows, which included hemp plants, hemp leaves, oil, seed oil, and CBD derived from hemp.

 3 considerations when shipping CBD